sddevelopment-be/penguin-pragmatic-patterns/.github/ISSUE_TEMPLATE/pattern-suggestion.md

 You can submit this template as an easier way to add to the collection, as an alternative to creating your own github fork.

+> Please edit and fill out the following sections

+---

 ## Pattern name

 > Add introduction to your pattern here